plone/documentation/docs/i18n-l10n/use-an-external-translation-service.md

 Plone does not implement by itself this interface in any of its utilities.

-You will need to use an external package that offers this service (see the next section) or create your own utility.
+You'll need to use an external package that offers this service as described in {ref}`pre-configured-services-label`, or create your own utility.

 (pre-configured-services-label)=